Zambia

-Zambia, (Note: /ˈzæmbiə, ˈzɑːm-/) officially the Republic of Zambia, (Note: Icalo ca Zambia; Cisi ca Zambia; Chalo cha Zambia; Naha ya Zambia; Dziko la Zambia) is a landlocked country located in Southeast Africa.
-It is bordered to the north by the Democratic Republic of the Congo, Tanzania to the north-east, Malawi to the east, Mozambique to the southeast, Zimbabwe and Botswana to the south, Namibia to the southwest, and Angola to the west.
+Zambia (/ˈzæmbiə, ˈzɑːm-/), officially the Republic of Zambia, is a landlocked country in Southern Africa.
+It is bordered to the north by the Democratic Republic of the Congo, Tanzania to the northeast, Malawi to the east, Mozambique to the southeast, Botswana (via a tiny border of Chobe District) and Zimbabwe to the south, Namibia (via the Caprivi Strip) to the southwest, and Angola to the west.
 The capital city of Zambia is Lusaka, located in the south-central part of Zambia.
-The population is concentrated mainly around Lusaka in the south and the Copperbelt Province to the north, the core economic hubs of the country.
+The population is concentrated mainly around Lusaka in the south and the Copperbelt Province to the north, the core economic hubs of Zambia.

 Originally inhabited by Khoisan peoples, the region was affected by the Bantu expansion of the thirteenth century.
-Following European expeditions in the eighteenth century, Britain colonised the region, forming the British protectorates of Barotziland–North-Western Rhodesia and North-Eastern Rhodesia towards the end of the nineteenth century.
+Following European expeditions in the eighteenth century, the British Empire began to consolidate control of the area following the 1890 British Ultimatum against the Portuguese, who had claimed the area between Angola and Mozambique in the 1885 Pink Map.
+Britain formed the British protectorates of Barotziland–North-Western Rhodesia and North-Eastern Rhodesia towards the end of the nineteenth century.
 These were merged in 1911 to form Northern Rhodesia.
 For most of the colonial period, Zambia was governed by an administration appointed from London with the advice of the British South Africa Company.

 On 24 October 1964, Zambia became independent of the United Kingdom as a republic in the Commonwealth, and prime minister Kenneth Kaunda became the inaugural president.
-Kaunda's socialist United National Independence Party (UNIP) maintained power from 1964 until 1991 with him playing a key role in regional diplomacy, cooperating closely with the United States in search of solutions to conflicts in Southern Rhodesia (Zimbabwe), Angola, and Namibia.
+Kaunda's socialist United National Independence Party (UNIP) maintained power from 1964 until 1991, with him playing a role in regional diplomacy, cooperating with the United States in search of solutions to conflicts in Southern Rhodesia (Zimbabwe), Angola, and Namibia.
 From 1972 to 1991, Zambia was a one-party state with UNIP as the sole legal political party under the motto "One Zambia, One Nation" coined by Kaunda.
-Kaunda was succeeded by Frederick Chiluba of the social-democratic Movement for Multi-Party Democracy in 1991, beginning a period of socio-economic development and government decentralisation.
-Zambia has since become a multi-party state and has experienced several peaceful transitions of power.
+Following the introduction of a multiparty system in the early 1990s, Kaunda was defeated in the 1991 Zambian general election.
+Zambia has since continued to experience peaceful transitions of power.

-Zambia contains abundant natural resources, including minerals, wildlife, forestry, freshwater, and arable land.
-As of the latest estimate in 2018, 47.9 percent of the population is affected by multidimensional poverty.
+Natural resources in Zambia include minerals, wildlife, forestry, freshwater, and arable land.
+As of an estimate in 2018, 47.9% of the population is affected by multidimensional poverty.
 The Common Market for Eastern and Southern Africa (COMESA) is headquartered in Lusaka.

 Etymology

-The territory of Zambia was known as Northern Rhodesia from 1911 to 1964.
-It was renamed Zambia in October 1964 on its independence from British rule.
-The name Zambia derives from the Zambezi River (Zambezi may mean "the grand river").
+The territory of Zambia was known as "Northern Rhodesia" from 1911 to 1964.
+It was renamed "Zambia" in October 1964 on its independence from British rule.
+The name "Zambia" derives from the Zambezi river (Zambezi may mean "the grand river").

 History

-Prehistoric era
+This is the history of the region that became the Republic of Zambia on 24 October 1964.

-Archaeological excavation work on the Zambezi Valley and Kalambo Falls shows a succession of human cultures.
-Ancient camp site tools near the Kalambo Falls have been radiocarbon dated to more than 36,000 years ago.
+Prehistory

 The fossil skull remains of the Broken Hill Man (also known as Kabwe Man), dated between 300,000 and 125,000 years BC, further shows that the area was inhabited by early humans.
-Broken Hill Man was discovered in Zambia in Kabwe District.